We offer grants to qualified Froebelian educators to support them in their ongoing work and to help them share their expertise with others.

 In 2019-2020 the Froebel Trust Practitioner Support Grants awarded ranged in value from £3210 to £5000.

-The criteria for this small grant requires that one member of the management team, plus one other practitioner, must have completed one of the Froebel Trust endorsed courses to be eligible to apply.
+The criteria for this small grant requires that one member of the management team, plus one other practitioner, must have already completed one of the Froebel Trust endorsed courses.

 How to apply